MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOTenantRestrictedSearchAllowedList.md

 ## SYNOPSIS

-Remove a list of sites from the allowed list.
+Removes a list of sites from the allowed list.

 ## SYNTAX